toquidapus/Necohydra/updates.md

 - Added a currency system: buy and sell items from other players; money required for waystones usage.
 - Rebalanced AI of mobs for improved predictability.
 - Added more food items.
+- Added ore creepers, which explode into minerals.
+- The XP cost of anvils has been balanced.
+- Bows with infinity no longer need one arrow in the player's inventory.
+- Beds no longer explode.
+- Added dummies to test out gear on.
+- Added cosmetic armor.
+- Added more villager and illager types.

 **New Features**
 - Added lightweight shaders for a more medieval atmosphere.